mcconville/blog/_posts/blog/2019-04-02-2fa-ate-my-github-account.md

 The net result is that although I know my GitHub username and password, I can't complete logging in.
 I tried reasoning with GitHub support, but their policy is that the buck stops with two factor authentication.
 I can no longer manage my GitHub account, including my previous website, that was hosted on GitHub Pages.

+If you've landed at this blogpost hoping for answers, because you've similarly locked yourself out of your GitHub account, I sorry that I don't have a magic cure.
+Personally, I waded through a period of denial about my account, before realizing that I needed to get on with rebooting ...

 #### A kick up the backside ...

-If you've landed at this blogpost because you've similarly locked yourself out of your GitHub account, I don't have a magic cure unfortunately.
-Personally, I waded through a period of denial about my account, before realizing that I needed to just reboot.

 Although losing access is a nuisance, it has given me a much needed kick up the backside to become better organized, to tidy up my repos, and be more careful with future project plans.
 It has felt a bit like a new beginning, and I'm starting to feel grateful my website and blog are reviving.